gaborbernat/bernat-tech/content/posts/pytexas-2026/index.md

 feedback.
 This keeps costs down and the system predictable.

 **Training philosophy.** Polarized training: 80% low-intensity (Zone 2) for endurance and injury resilience, 20% high-intensity (Zone 4+) for speed.
 Three mid-week runs, one long weekend run, one strength session.
-The plan shifts seasonally (fall volume build, winter treadmill, spring trails).
+He shifts the plan by season (fall volume build, winter treadmill, spring trails).

 **Adaptive feedback.** If Adam misses one or two days the coach keeps nudging the plan.
 After three days it detects a "fragile motivational state" and scales back: *"Maybe just do a 20-minute run today.
 We won't even talk about the